Every birth is unique—and for some, a birth experience can be deeply troubling and even cause post-traumatic stress disorder (PTSD).

-After giving birth, many women share a sense of disappointment, anger or fear.
-And this may have happened to you.
-Despite your best efforts, your birth did not turn out the way you planned.
+After giving birth, many women may be left with a sense of disappointment, anger or fear.
+This may have happened to you.
+Despite your best efforts, your birth may not have turned out the way you planned.
 You may be angry.
-And you may think about your birth—a lot.
+And you may think about or ruminate on what went wrong with your child's birth—a lot.

 What makes a birth experience difficult?

-Some births seem really bad to outside observers, and yet mothers feel positive about them.
-Other mothers have births that appear perfect on paper, yet they are deeply troubled.
-Some births are life threatening and affect mothers for years.
+Some births seem really challenging to outside observers, and yet mothers feel positive about them.
+Other mothers have births that may appear perfect on paper, yet they are deeply troubled.
+Some births are harrowing or life-threatening and affect mothers for years.

 So what determines how a mother will feel?
 Researchers have previously defined good and bad birth experiences in terms of objective characteristics:

-When considering women’s reactions to their births, I have found it more useful to consider the subjective characteristics.
+When considering women's reactions to their births, I have found it more useful to consider the subjective characteristics.
 Trauma psychologist Charles Figley describes these subjective aspects in his classic book, Trauma and Its Wake.
-In looking at the range of traumatic events, he notes that an experience will be troubling to the extent that it is sudden, overwhelming and dangerous.
+In looking at the range of traumatic events, Figley notes that an experience will be troubling to the extent that it's sudden, overwhelming and dangerous.

 Let's examine these in relation to birth:

 - Sudden: Did things happen quickly?
-Did your birth change from “fine” too dangerous in a short time?
+Did your birth change from “progressing" to dangerous in a short time?
 Did anyone have time to explain what was happening to you?

 - Dangerous: Was your delivery a medical emergency?
 Did you have failed anesthesia?
 Did you develop a life-threatening complication?
 Was the baby in danger?
 Did you think you or your baby would die?

-These three aspects can occur in vaginal or cesarean deliveries.
+These three aspects can occur in vaginal or C-section deliveries.
 In terms of understanding your reactions, the objective factors of your birth are less important than your subjective experience of it.

 Not surprisingly, your birth experience can impact your relationships with other people.
-You might be angry or disappointed that people who were there to support you during labor weren’t able to protect you.
-When you try to talk about your experience, others may not want you to.
+You might be angry or disappointed that people who were there to support you during labor weren't able to protect you.
+When you try to talk about your experience, others may not be available for listening.

 Not being able to talk about your birth can compound your negative feelings.
 In the research literature on psychological trauma, this is known as sanctuary trauma.
-Sanctuary trauma occurs when a person has experienced a traumatic event and turns to those whom he or she usually counts on for support.
-Instead of offering support, these people either ignore or dismiss the issue, further contributing to a victim’s sense of isolation and trauma.
+Sanctuary trauma occurs when a person has experienced a traumatic event and turns to those whom they usually count on for support.
+Instead of offering support, these people either ignore or dismiss the issue, further contributing to a survivor's sense of isolation and trauma.

 Unfortunately, a difficult birth can also influence another important relationship: your relationship with your baby.